stellar/stellar-core/docs/software/admin.md

  will result in undefined behavior, *potentially data loss*.
  * do not run `newhist` on an existing archive unless you want to erase it

+## Network configuration
+Each validator can vote for several configuration aspects of network, including current protocol version, base fee, base reserve and maximum number of transactions per ledger.

+Voting starts when network time is at or later than PREFERRED_UPGRADE_DATETIME set in configuration.
+More information about configuration is available at For more information look at [`docs/versioning.md`](../versioning.md).

 # Quorum